anand1st/sshd-shell-spring-boot/README.md

     </dependency>

 # Note
-Versions < 1.3 are deprecated and unsupported.
-This document will only hold supporting information greater than version 1.3.
+Versions < 2.1 are deprecated and unsupported.
+The artifact above supports the following functionalities:

-# Version 2.1
-Cleaned up pom dependencies.

-# Version 2.0
-Migrated from jline version 2.x to 3.x.
-Renamed property for sshd.shell.auth.authType from DAO to AUTH_PROVIDER.

-# Version 1.5.1
-Fixed CNFE bug when spring-boot-starter-actuator is not in classpath.

-# Version 1.5
-Minor refactorization.
-Exposed API for writing output i.e. SshSessionContext.writeOutput method.

-# Version 1.4
-In version 1.4, major changes have been made.
-They include
-1) Support for authentication using spring-security's AuthenticationProvider.
-To use this, set the following property in application.properties

-       sshd.shell.auth.authType=DAO
-2) Support for role-based access control.
-SshdShellCommand annotation now includes a 'roles' parameter (defaults to * denoting permission to all commands) which should use spring-security's role tag.
+Support for role-based access control using spring-security's AuthenticationProvider bean.
+SshdShellCommand annotation includes a 'roles' parameter (defaults to * denoting permission to all commands) which should use spring-security's role tag if sshd.shell.authType=AUTH_PROVIDER and spring-security is in the classpath.
 If a user's role matches the roles in the command classes, he/she should be able to execute the command.
-See #Usage

-# Version 1.3
-In version 1.3, SshSessionContext has been introduced.
-This allows for states to be maintained in between commands.
-Support for interactive input/output for command has also been introduced via SshSessionContext.readInput method.
-Masking of input characters supported.
-Examples can be seen in sample test application and below.
+Every user session has a session context which a developer can use to manage state between command invocations

 # Usage
 All the developer needs to do it to create a class similar to below and make sure it's loaded by the Application Context: